 The Dialer interface must be configured to use a physical interface on the device to which the modem is connected.
-Modem dial backup is supported on the USB port.
+Modem dial backup is supported on both the Console port and the USB port.

 9. Configure the modem to participate in network routing with the ip unnumbered command.